rskew/autonomic/readme.md

 Autonomic is a tool for automating the administration of your organisation.
-The formalism allows setting policies that define the operating logic of your organisation, including mechanisms for the change of these policies.
+This tool allows setting policies that define the operating logic of your organisation, with helper mechanisms for the change of these policies.

 This repo is set up with the set of policies for beginning a game of [Nomic](https://github.com/rskew/autonomic#why-is-nomic).
 The interface is implemented as a [Slack](www.slack.com) application, that you interact with by the use of [slash commands](www.slack.com/api/slach_commands) from a Slack workspace shared by your organisations members.